The following is a guest post by Olga Dugan, PhD, whose poetry appeared in Issue 12 of Typehouse.

 To be truly educated is to resist the easy certainties of deeply ingrained and unexamined ideologies of soundbites and clichés in favor of an ongoing pursuit of knowledge, of truth, no matter how uncomfortable it makes you.

-The value of one student’s life more than her death made painstakingly clear how poetry could matter to my first-year composition students.
-A week prior to her untimely demise, the thirty-year old described an experience that clarified for me what Trethewey’s work continues to do for students learning to write.
+Shot and left to die on a lonely city street in the twilight hours of a Sunday morning.
+No witnesses.
+No leads.
+An instant cold case.
+“She didn’t know,” some students whispered as I absorbed their version of events.
+But I wiped away tears to teach because I believed that the value of my student’s life more than her death made painstakingly clear how poetry could matter to my first-year composition students.
+A week prior to her untimely demise, Jess M., a newly-minted thirty-year old, described an experience that clarified for me what Natasha Trethewey’s work continues to do for students learning to write.
 In mixing the generic traditions of poetry and history, Trethewey creates poems of cultural consciousness that prompt student writers to explore the historical roots of their own voices and where their voices can take them in their writing.
-Presenting the public nature of very private ideas, notions, and experiences, conveying how we are more similar than different, her poems challenge beginning writers to think about themselves as historical beings, and to write from sources of knowledge that include their individual and collective memories.
-For my student in particular, the study of historical representation in Trethewey’s poetry led to writing in which she recognized her own voice as reader and storyteller of the fuller version of American history that Trethewey aptly insists we all share.
+Presenting the public nature of very private ideas, unexamined notions, and lived-experiences, conveying how we are more similar than different, her poems challenge beginning writers to think about themselves as historical beings, and to write from sources of knowledge that include their individual and collective memories.
+For Jess M. in particular, the study of historical representation in Trethewey’s poetry led to writing in which she recognized her own voice as reader and storyteller of a fuller version of American history that Trethewey aptly insists we all share.

-During an office visit, my student’s questions about an upcoming paper gradually intensified to thoughts on what it means to do this thing called ‘living’ and do it well.
+During an office visit, Jess M.’s questions about an upcoming paper gradually intensified to thoughts on what it means to do this thing called ‘living’ and do it well.
 Our composition class was discussing this topical question raised in Trethewey’s second book of poetry, Bellocq’s Ophelia, the main character of which undergoes a journey of psychological exile that resonated all too well with my student.
-She admitted to dreading the essay assignment because the book required her to write out of a personal history from which she complained of feeling exiled.
-She offered no reasons for her sense of loss about where she came from and where she belonged.
-But acknowledgement alone betrayed her understanding and fear of the interdependence of cultural identity and historical memory pervading Trethewey’s poems which exhort readers to participate in an “ongoing exchange and honest, inclusive remembrance of the past.”2 And given her recognition of this call to active reading and the writing it induces, no wonder the continued heft of my student’s last words to me.
+She admitted to dreading the essay assignment because the book required her to write out of a personal history from which she felt exiled.
+Jess offered no reasons for her sense of loss about where she came from, where she belonged.
+Acknowledgement alone, however, betrayed her understanding and fear of the interdependence of cultural identity and historical memory pervading Trethewey’s poems; the same that exhorts readers to participate in what the poet presents as an ongoing exchange and honest, inclusive remembrance of the past.
+And given her recognition of this call to active reading and the writing it induces, no wonder the continued heft of my student’s last words to me.

 Olga Dugan is a Philadelphia-based Cave Canem poet.
 Nominated for a 2018 Best of the Net and 2019 Pushcart Prize, her poems appear in several journals including Typehouse Literary Magazine, Virga Poetry, The Sunlight Press, E-Verse Radio, The Peacock Journal, Origins, Kweli, The Southern Quarterly, Tipton Poetry Journal, Pirene’s Fountain, and Scribble.
 Olga’s articles on the work of U.S. Poet Laureate Natasha Trethewey (2012-2014) appear in The North Star, the Journal of African American History and in Emory University’s “Meet the Fellows.”